designedmind/2017/multiple-drafts-dennett-non-monotonic.md

 ---
-last_updated: October 30, 2015
+last_updated: November 1, 2015

-summary: "Colour phi shows how the brain can reinterpret the past in order to maximise local consistency of the self-narrative.
+summary: "Colour phi shows how the brain can reinterpret the past to maximise local consistency of the self-narrative.
 Dennett concludes that there is no such thing as a finish line in the brain beyond which a percept is conscious.
 A better interpretation, more consistent with functionalism, is to see narrative revision as a strategy for implementing a virtual finish line, a dynamically maintained interpretation of reality whose functional role is to determine the content of our phenomenal world."

 ---